On the Edge Symposium 2025

 Feb.
 9-11, 2025

 Developments since the October 7, 2023 attacks by Hamas on southern Israel have raised the stakes for teaching about the Middle East at colleges and universities in the US and beyond.
-While the preparation of students for global citizenship demands robust engagement with Israel/Palestine, turmoil on campuses in the last year prompts faculty to proceed with caution or avoid the topic altogether.
+While the preparation of students for global citizenship demands robust engagement with Israel/Palestine, concerns about provoking conflict may prompt faculty to proceed with caution or avoid the topic altogether.

 We believe, however, that professors around the world continue to engage in excellent teaching about Israel/Palestine—about relationships and conflicts between Israel and Palestine and between Israelis and Palestinians; about relationships between and among Israeli and Palestinian socio-political, economic, and cultural lives; and about their connections to neighboring communities and beyond.

-This symposium invites proposals for papers that address teaching practices on Israel/Palestine.
-We encourage proposals from scholars from any disciplinary (or interdisciplinary) background regarding teaching about Israel/Palestine in a substantive manner (in part or entirety of a course) in any course format (quarter/semester long, online, etc.).
+This symposium invites proposals for papers that address critical and innovative approaches to teaching Israel/Palestine today.
+We encourage proposals from scholars from a variety of disciplinary or interdisciplinary backgrounds, perspectives, and experiences.
+We welcome proposals about teaching Israel/Palestine as the focus of an entire course or course unit and in any course format (quarter/semester long, online, etc.).
 To submit a proposal, please use the submission form here.

 Among the topics proposals might address are:

-• Faculty classroom responses to the post-October 7 environment
+- Faculty classroom responses to the current crisis

 Elon faculty conveners